Atiyah-Bott localization in equivariant Witt cohomology: Abstract

 \section{Abstract}

-Let $N$ be a normalizer of the diagonal torus $T_1\cong \G_m$ in $\SL_2$.
+Let $N$ be the normalizer of the diagonal torus $T_1\cong \G_m$ in $\SL_2$.
 We prove localization theorems for $\SL_2^n$ and $N^n$ for equivariant cohomology with coefficients in the (twisted) Witt sheaf, along the lines of the classical localization theorems for equivariant cohomology for a torus action.
 We also have an analog of the Bott residue formula for $\SL_2^n$ and $N$.
 In the case of an $\SL_2^n$-action, there is a rather serious restriction on the orbit type.
-For an $N$-action, there is no restriction for the localization result, but for the Bott residue theorem, one requires a certain type of decomposition of the fixed points for the $T_1$-action.
+For an $N$-action, there is no restriction for the localization result, but for the Bott residue theorem, one requires a certain type of decomposition of the fixed points for the $T_1$-action, which is always available if the subscheme of $T_1$ fixed points has dimension zero.